Video

 Nasdaq’s Just for Funds: Introducing the Sprott Active Gold & Silver Miners ETF (GBUG)

 Steve Schoffstall recently joined Nasdaq’s Just for Funds to discuss the launch of the Sprott Active Gold & Silver Miners ETF (GBUG), the only actively managed ETF focusing on gold and silver mining companies.
-Given current market volatility, gold is proving its value as a portfolio stabilizer, while investors may benefit from diversification and the flexibility of an active strategy to navigate the complexities of the mining sector.
+Given current market volatility, gold is demonstrating its value as a portfolio stabilizer, while investors may benefit from diversification and the flexibility of an active strategy to navigate the complexities of the mining sector.

 For the latest standardized performance, please visit the individual website pages: GBUG.
 Past performance is no guarantee of future results.